Cedric0303/project-t16-ctrl-alt-elite/README.md

 ## Known Issues
 - Customer app
   - When tracking location live on homepage, the closest van is selected periodically whenever the location updates.
 This deselects the manually selected van.
+  - When attempting to access the homepage with a pre-selected van that is not in the 5 closest vans to the user's location, the van is not selected.